 - termination for other breaches (section 87, for breaches apart from rental arrears),

-- evictions for longer-term tenancies, i.e. a tenancy of 20 years or more (section 94).
+- evictions for longer-term tenancies, i.e. a tenancy of 20 years or more (section 94)

-Can the landlord terminate for other reasons?
+Can the landlord terminate due to hardship?

 If you are facing financial difficulties, and especially if you think you will fall into arrears, you should initiate negotiations with the landlord to reduce your rent.
 It's better to be proactive.